Guide to Laws for Homeowners in the Los Angeles area

 What are my rights in preventing solicitors or door-to-door sales people from visiting my house?

-If you put up a sign as described above, any solicitors would be considered trespassing.
+In the city of Los Angeles, if you put up a sign as described above, any solicitors would be considered trespassing.
 Also, door to door sales people and those asking for charitable contributions may not solicit between 8am-8pm.4LAMC 41.43.1 and LAMC 44.13 Sales people must present photo ID and a business license on request.5LAMC 41.43.1

 3. Renting out your property